-David Manuel, born of Italian descent and raised in Walla Walla, Washington, began his career in art at a very early age.
+David Manuel, born in 1940 of Italian descent and raised in Walla Walla, Washington, began his career in art at a very early age.
 David's aunt sold his sketches to pilots at a nearby bomber training base.
 The sketches, selling for a dime each, proved David's talents at age 3 1/2 years.
 Later, a first grade teacher recognized David's talent, encouraging his mother to be supportive.
 At age nine, David received his first national award, which was judged by Norman Rockwell.

 David continued his art abilities throughout his school years and as a young adult.
 This included having one-man shows inside a Safeway store where he was employed.
 His first painting sold for $45.00.

 David Manuel's career has grown rapidly, with his paintings valued as high as $20,000 and into the three dimensional art world.
 Much of David's success is attributed to having his own museum, where he is able to spend hours in research.
 The "Nez Perce Crossing" Museum is where the authenticity for which he is so respected originates.

 The world of bronzes have been very good to David.
 In the 1980s he had the honor of many commissions, among these are three monuments of JOHN WAYNE.
 This gained him the title of "Authorized Sculptor" for Wayne Enterprises.
 Later in the '80s, David was chosen the Official Sculptor for the "UNITED STATES MARSHALS BICENTENNIAL."
 This monument previously on display in the founder's wing at the Cowboy Hall of Fame, is now placed at the Department of Justice in Washington D.C.
 A smaller replica of this bronze has found its home at the White House in Washington D.C.